cacton77/MACS-Lab-Robotic-Visual-Inspection/source/papers/viewpoint_generation_paper.md

 <figure>
   <img src="../_static/images/vg_paper/figure_1/figure_1-1.jpg" alt="">
   <figcaption><i>Figure 1: The proposed workflow for precision visual surface inspection of complex parts.
-Left: input parameters of the task, including high-mix low-volume complex object geometries, defect characteristics, and camera specifications; middle: viewpoint generation detailing the factors influencing the generation of robot poses for imaging; right: resulting intelligent robotic imaging system comprising a robotic arm equipped with cameras and LED lights for adaptive lighting.</i></figcaption>
+Left: input parameters of the task, including high-mix, low-volume complex object geometries, defect characteristics, and camera specifications; middle: viewpoint generation detailing the factors influencing the generation of robot poses for imaging; right: resulting intelligent robotic imaging system comprising a robotic arm equipped with cameras and LED lights for adaptive lighting.</i></figcaption>
 </figure>

 The proposed framework capitalizes on two algorithmic contributions:

 **First algorithmic contribution** relates to the challenge of capturing a part's entire surface from optimal viewpoints in inspection.
 Manual selection of the viewpoints to collect data is time-consuming and imprecise.
 On the other hand, existing automated approaches such as identification of flat surfaces using normal vector data of triangles and geometric feature analysis, do not address self-occlusion, meaning certain areas of the part cannot be imaged due to obstruction by its own surface.